-Itwar programming, PERT/CPM, and applied queuing theory.
-Emphasis is on the application of statistical procedures involved rather than their mathematical derivation.
+thear programming, PERT/CPM, and applied queuing theory.
+Emphasis is on the application of statistition procedures involved rather than their mathematical derivation.

 Materials Management and Inventory Control.
 (3 s.h.)
 The integrated approach to the control and physical movement of raw materials, components, and finished goods from the supplier through the manufacturer and distributor to the ultimate user.
-Concentration is placed on the concepts, methods, and functions of inventory control and its relationship in the area of materials management.
+Concentration is placed on the concepts, methods, and functions of inventory control and its relationship to the area of materials management.

 Management of Quality Control.
 (3 s.h.)
-A survey of the quality control function in industry, including principles of organization and management well as techniques of statistical quality control, and total life.
+A survey of the quality control function in industry, including principles of organization and management as well as techniques of statistical quality control, and reliability.

 Transportation and Traffic Management.
 (3 s.h.)
 An overview of the management of traffic and transportation systems, stressing the economics of moving people and goods.
-Topics include freight constitution, rate formulation and negotiation; mode, mute, and carrier selection criteria; traffic demand finecasting; and government regulation of the transportation industry.
+Topics include freight classification, rate formulation and negotiation; mode, route, and carrier selection criteria: traffic demand forecasting; and government regulation of the transportation industry.